 “Painting is the silence of thought and the music of sight” – Orhun Pamuk

 How well Orhun has defined art.
 It sure is something hard to describe, yet a good painting enriches your soul in more ways than you know.
-Its a great stress reliever and mood enhancer.
+It’s a great stress reliever and mood enhancer.
 So far, you have only heard about a few of my hobbies.
-Its sometimes hard to catch up on my interests as they’re too many.
-Today I will be sharing some of my paintings with you all.

 ” I dream my painting and I paint my dream” – Vincent Van Gogh

-Being raised by her, I have vivid memories of us going to a picturesque locations with sketch books painting landscapes.
-Both our parents would always encourage art in all its forms.
+Being raised by her, I have vivid memories of us going to a picturesque location with sketchbooks painting landscapes.
+Both of our parents would always encourage art in all its forms.
 Whenever mama had to give someone a good gift, she would pick up a painting of hers and we would almost be in tears as we couldn’t part with her masterpieces.
 On the left is my mom Shireen Gheba Najib’s Painting on Islamabad.

 My landscape painting in 1998